syoi92/my-wowchemy-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a research fellow at Institute of Construction and Environmental Engineering ([ICEE](https://cee.snu.ac.kr/english/index.php)), the affiliated research institute in Seoul National Univiersity.
-I finished my MSc in Spatial Informatics Group at Seoul National University, advsied by [Yongil Kim](http://spins.snu.ac.kr/) and [Kiyun Yu](https://gislbs.net/).
+I am currently a research fellow at Institute of Construction and Environmental Engineering ([ICEE](https://cee.snu.ac.kr/english/index.php)).
+I finished my MSc in SPatial INformatics Group at Seoul National University, advsied by [Yongil Kim](http://spins.snu.ac.kr/) and [Kiyun Yu](https://gislbs.net/).
 I got my BE in architectural engineering at Seoul National Univeristy in South Korea.

-As an early team member, I am also participating in [UITI](http://uiti.co.kr/), the startup based on LBS.
-I engaged in the launch of [Ziphz](https://ziphz.com/), the web service that recommends real estate and links customers to the agents.
+As an early team member, I am also participating in [UITI](http://uiti.co.kr/), the LBS startup.
+I engaged in launching [집현전](https://ziphz.com/), the web service that recommends real estate and links customers to the agents.
 Besides, by proposing a business item recommending commercial district to new business owners, I won a government fund worth $50000 in my sole name.
 I've been working on a minimum value product with the team I hired.

-I plan to be an incoming student for the doctoral program in civil engineering at Georgia Tech from 2021 Spring.
+I plan to be an incoming student for the doctoral program in CEE at Georgia Tech from 2021 Spring.